Teradata/developer-resources/docs/install-ai-unlimited/quickstart/docker-install-ai-unlimited-jupyter.md

     </Tabs>

 :::note
-You can provide the environment variables to Docker Compose by either [mounting them as volumes](/docs/glossary.md#glo-mounting-volumes) or using an environment variable file.
+You can provide the environment variables to Docker Compose by either [mounting them as volumes](glossary.md#glo-mounting-volumes) or using an environment variable file.
 This quickstart uses a YAML file that contains the environment variables to store your CSP credentials.
 For other options, see [AI Unlimited GitHub: Deploy with Docker Compose](https://github.com/Teradata/ai-unlimited/blob/develop/deployments/docker/README.md).
 :::

 2. In the cloned Teradata AI Unlimited GitHub repository, open the **[CSP]-credentials-env-vars.yaml** file and update the environment variable values.

-## Start AI Unlimited and JupyterLab
+## Start the AI Unlimited and JupyterLab containers

 Go to the directory where the **ai-unlimited.yaml** and **jupyter.yaml** files are located, and start AI Unlimited and JupyterLab.